Ultimate G35 Vs G37 Guide

 Sure, the 350z/370z is the more popular, and obvious choice, when it comes to drifting.

 Nissan created the Fairlady with the drifter in mind.
-When they were designing the 350z, they undoubtedly aimed their market towards those enthusiasts who wanted a light(ish) two-seater, raw driver’s car.
+When they designed the 350z, they undoubtedly aimed their market towards those enthusiasts who wanted a light(ish) two-seater, raw driver’s car.

 On the other hand, the G35/G37 has been crafted for the everyday gentleman who wanted a sensible, comfortable, reasonably-priced stylish bargain.